 The best place to stay in Jeonju is in a traditional Hanok House.
 There are countless guesthouses and hotels that operate within Jeonju’s Hanok Village, which is exactly where you want to be for this One-Day in Jeonju Itinerary.

 If you’re traveling on a backpacker’s budget, I stayed at the Jeonju hostel NeaRest Guesthouse.
-It’s is only a 10-minute walk from everything on this Jeonju One-Day Itinerary, and the owner was super helpful in letting me know the highlights of Jeonju.
+It’s is only a 10-minute walk from everything on this Jeonju One-Day Itinerary, has friendly and helpful staff, a common area, and amazing dorm room facilities.

 Start Your One-Day in Jeonju Itinerary